justinryanleung/VariableNames.com/README.md

 # VariableNames.com

-> Discover expressive naming ideas to increase your code's readability.
+> An open-source tool that enables programmers in finding descriptive naming ideas to help them write more readable and self-explanatory code.

 <br>